jezzsantos/queryany/samples/ri/README.md

 The RI solution is structured into three logical parts:

-* Infrastructure - This contains all infrastructure and adapters to that infrastructure (eg. Web API adapters and Storage adapters to repositories)
+* **Infrastructure** - This contains all infrastructure and adapters to that infrastructure (eg. Web API adapters and Storage adapters to repositories)
-* Application - this contains you definition of your application.
+* **Application** - this contains you definition of your application.
 The application layer instantiates, coordinates the domain layer to do stuff.
 Thing commands and queries of CQRS.
 In the case of building stateless services, this layer would also be responsible for dehydrating and rehydrating domain entities to and from persistence.
-* Domain - core domain classes, and application services unfettered by infrastructure and the application.
+* **Domain** - core domain classes, and application services unfettered by infrastructure and the application.

 There should be no dependency from: classes in Domain -> to classes in Application or from Application to Infrastructure.
 Ever!

 ## Domain

-The domain layer contains  **Domain Entities and Value Objects and Aggregates:** Your smart, fully encapsulated, pure OO, 'domain classes' that have all your domain rules, logic, validation, etc encapsulated within them.
+The domain layer contains  **Domain Entities, Value Objects, Aggregates and Domain Services:** Your smart, fully encapsulated, pure OO, 'domain classes' that have all your domain rules, logic, validation, etc encapsulated within them.

-They aggregate other entities and are self-contained.

-What they lack is only when to do the things they do in response to the world around them.
+What they lack is only *when* to do the things they do in response to the world around them, and who manages their lifecycle.
 That comes from the Application Layer.

 ### CarsDomain